psthomas/psthomas.github.io/_posts/2020-06-12-covid-prob.md

 <!-- <iframe id="vis4" src="{{ site.baseurl }}/vis/covid-county-model.html" style="width: 100%; height:600px; border:none;"></iframe> -->
 <!-- <div id="vis4" style="width: 100%; height:600px;"> </div> -->

+The model also has estimates for a number of countries, but I haven't found those results to be as reliable as the US focused models, so I'm leaving them out for now.

-Note that although the peak for New York state above is a little over 5%, the peak for the five boroughs of New York City is over 10%.
-This means that if you attended a meeting with 10 random people at the peak of the outbreak, there was a 65% chance someone attending was infected ([`1-(1-p)^n`](https://blogs.scientificamerican.com/observations/online-covid-19-dashboard-calculates-how-risky-reopenings-and-gatherings-can-be/)`= 1-(1-0.1)^10 = 0.65`).
+Note that although the peak for New York state above is a little over 9%, the peak for the five boroughs of New York City is over 15%.
+This means that if you attended a meeting with 10 random people at the peak of the outbreak, there was a 80% chance someone attending was infected ([`1-(1-p)^n`](https://blogs.scientificamerican.com/observations/online-covid-19-dashboard-calculates-how-risky-reopenings-and-gatherings-can-be/)`= 1-(1-0.15)^10 = 0.803`).
 One thing to add is that the probability someone is *infected* isn't neccessarily equal to the probability they're *infectious* -- there may be a smaller window of time that someone can actually spread the infection but that's still uncertain for now.

 Sometimes a table is the best way to visualize data, so here's a searchable table with data sorted by probability: